geoffreywwang/Bell-Schedule-Editor/README.txt

-This app edits the public file "BellTimes.txt" file used by the WHS Planner app for special Bell Schedules.
+This app edits the public "BellTimes.txt" file (located on Dropbox) used by the WHS Planner app for special Bell Schedules.